mohammadhumzah/100-days-of-code-Humzah/log.md

 ### Day 17: April 4, Friday

 **Today's Progress**: Completed pset 3.
 The problem today was bit complicated with use of multiple concepts.

+### Day 18 & 19: April 23 and April 24

+**Today's Progress**: Started the course again after 2 week break due to mid sems.
+Learnt from week 4 lecture related to libraries, different sort of libraries such as sys.
+Also Learnt about API calling and JSON Format.

+**Thoughts**: Need to ramp up to cover up for the time lost.
+Will write more code myself, to implement above concepts and get familiar with their syntax such as when to use get function and when no need.
+Waking earlier to do this is the only way.